 IMAGER SUBARRAY [SUBARRAY] = FULL (default), BRIGHTSKY, SUB256, SUB128, SUB64

 This parameter is only relevant when SIMULTANEOUS IMAGING = YES.
 It specifies the region of the detector that is to be read out for the imager data.
 Note that if a value of IMAGER SUBARRAY other than FULL is used, there may be some data quality issues because of the switch from FULL which is used for the target acquisition.
-For more details about these subarrays, see
+For more details, see Imager subarray

 Note for developers: Inform the user with a warning if SUBARRAY other than FULL selected.